For general freshman admissions FAQs, please visit our Prospective Freshman page

 When will I receive my I-20?

 In order to receive an I-20, you must first be accepted to Mines AND confirm your attendance by filling out the Student Enrollment Decision Form and paying the $200 deposit.
 You have until May 1st to confirm your attendance.
-You will receive instructions by email from the Mines Global Education office on how to obtain your I-20 once you have paid the enrollment deposit.
+You will receive instructions by email from the Mines International Student and Scholar Services office on how to obtain your I-20 once you have paid the enrollment deposit.
 If you are conditionally admitted, you will not receive any immigration documents until you are officially admitted without conditions.

 Does Mines offer conditional admission?

 Undergraduate applicants who do not meet our English proficiency requirement may apply and be conditionally admitted.
 However, you will not receive any immigration documents until official proof of English proficiency has been obtained.